catapam/coffe-hub/README.md

 - **Cookie Consent Reset**
   A reset path is available to facilitate testing of cookie consent functionality, accessible to all user levels.

+---
+## Future Features

+Coffee Hub is dedicated to enhancing the platform with features that improve usability, streamline operations, and foster customer satisfaction.
+Upcoming features include:

+- **Personalized Product Recommendations**
+  New users will see curated suggestions based on popular products, while returning customers will receive tailored recommendations driven by their purchase history and preferences.

+- **Integrated Chat Support**
+  A live chat system will provide instant support, the preferred communication method for most users, enhancing the overall customer experience.

+- **AI-Powered Assistance**
+  Chat support will include AI-driven tools to triage customer queries and deliver relevant, accurate responses efficiently.

+- **Comprehensive Ticketing System**
+  A centralized tool will allow staff to manage customer communications and enable users to track the status of their inquiries, fostering transparency and trust.

+- **Expanded Payment Methods and Models**
+  Additional payment options, including PayPal, cryptocurrency, and bank transfers, will reduce barriers during checkout.
+We also plan to explore subscription-based models to drive recurring revenue.

+- **Self-Service Cancellation and Return Tools**
+  Users will be able to cancel orders before shipping and initiate returns for sealed products without contacting support, enhancing user confidence and convenience.

+- **Real-Time Delivery Tracking**
+  A dashboard and API integration with courier services will enable users to monitor their deliveries in real-time, improving transparency and satisfaction.

+- **Dedicated Offers Section**
+  A new section will showcase discounts and promotions, making the platform more engaging and encouraging repeat purchases.

+Each of these features aligns with Coffee Hub's vision of delivering a premium, user-centric e-commerce experience while driving future growth and innovation.

 # Technology Used

 ## Languages